HarshitaAgnihotrii26/InsightOps/README.md

 Local vendors often face challenges such as:

-📍 Limited visibility beyond their immediate surroundings 📱 Lack of digital presence
+ Limited visibility beyond their immediate surroundings, Lack of digital presence,
-💰 Limited access to technology
+ Limited access to technology,
-🧾 Dependence on traditional buying and selling methods 📢 Difficulty promoting products to new customers
-🤝 Limited ways to build a digital customer base
+ Dependence on traditional buying and selling methods, Difficulty promoting products to new customers, Limited ways to build a digital customer base

 At the same time, customers may struggle to: